What Causes White Spots on the Throat: Symptoms, and Treatment

 other symptoms such as soreness and pain.

-4. Mononucleosis:
+4. Mononucleosis

-mononucleosis can cause white spots on the throat, along with, fatigue,
+Mononucleosis, also known as "mono" or the "kissing disease," can cause white spots on the throat, along with fatigue,

 swollen lymph nodes, and fever.

-5. Tonsils stones:
+5. Tonsils stones

 Small,

-calcified masses that form in the crevices of the tonsils, and tonsil stones
+calcified masses that form in the crevices of the tonsils and tonsil stones

 can cause white spots and discomfort.

-6. Viral infection:
+6. Viral infection

 Viruses